 Liver damage is possible in adults who have taken 10g or more of paracetamol.
 It is considered that excess quantities of a toxic metabolite (usually adequately detoxified by glutathione when normal doses of paracetamol are ingested) become irreversibly bound to liver tissue.
 Ingestion of 5g or more of paracetamol may lead to liver damage if the patient has risk factors (see below).

 Risk Factors:If the patienta, Is on long term treatment with carbamezepine, Phenobarbital, phenytoin, primidone, rifampicin, St John's Wort or other drugs that induce liver enzymes.Orb, Regularly consumes ethanol in excess of recommended amounts.OrC, Is likely to be glutathione deplete e.g. eating disorders, cystic fibrosis, HIV infection, starvation, cachexia.

 SymptomsSymptoms of paracetamol overdose in the first 24 hours are pallor, nausea, hyperhidrosis, malaise, vomiting, anorexia and abdominal pain.
 Liver damage may become apparent 12 to 48 hours after ingestion.
 This may include hepatomegaly, liver tenderness, jaundice, acute hepatic failure and hepatic necrosis.
 Abnormalities of glucose metabolism and metabolic acidosis may occur.
 Blood bilirubin, hepatic enzymes, INR, prothrombin time, blood phosphate and blood lactate may be increased.
 In severe poisoning, hepatic failure may progress to encephalopathy, haemorrhage, hypoglycaemia, cerebral oedema and death.
 Acute renal failure with acute tubular necrosis, strongly suggested by loin pain, haematuria and proteinuria, may develop even in the absence of severe liver damage.
 Cardiac arrhythmias and pancreatitis have been reported.
 Management Immediate treatment is essential in the management of paracetamol overdose.
 Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention.
 Symptoms may be limited to nausea or vomiting and may not reflect the severity of the overdose or the risk of organ damage.
 Management should be in accordance with established treatment guidelines, see BNF overdose section.
 Treatment with activated charcoal should be considered if the overdose has been taken within 1 hour.
 Plasma paracetamol concentration should be measured at 4 hours or later after ingestion (earlier concentrations are unreliable).
 Treatment with N-acetylcysteine may be used up to 24 hours after ingestion of paracetamol, however, the maximum protective effect is obtained up to 8 hours post-ingestion.
-The effctiveness of the antidote declines sharply after this time.
+The effectiveness of the antidote declines sharply after this time.
 If required the patient should be given intravenous N-acetylcysteine, in line with the established dosage schedule.
 If vomiting is not a problem, oral methionine may be a suitable alternative for remote areas, outside hospital.
 Management of patients who present with serious hepatic dysfunction beyond 24h from ingestion should be discussed with the NPIS or a liver unit.

 Pharmacotherapeutic group: Other Analgesics and Antipyretics (Anilides)ATC Code: N02 BE01Paracetamol has analgesic and antipyretic effects similar to those of aspirin and is useful in the treatment of mild to moderate pain.

 Paracetamol is rapidly and almost completely absorbed from the gastro-intestinal tract.
 Peak plasma concentrations are reached 30-90 minutes post dose.Paracetamol is distributed rapidly throughout all tissues.
 Protein binding is low.The plasma half-life is in the range of 1 to 4 hours after therapeutic doses.
 Following therapeutic doses 90-100% of the drug is recovered in the urine within 24 hours almost entirely following hepatic conjugation with glucuronic acid (about 60%), sulphuric acid (about 35%) or cysteine (about 3%).
 Small amounts of hydroxylated and deacetylated metabolites have also been detected.
 Children have less capacity for glucuronidation of the drug than do adults.
 In overdose there is increased N-hydroxylation followed by glutathione conjugation.
 When the latter is exhausted reaction with hepatic proteins is increased leading to necrosis.In the elderly, the rate and extent of paracetamol absorption is normal but plasma half-life is longer and paracetamol clearance is lower than in young adults.